 "International professional experiences are an invaluable investment in one's career and our shared future," said Fenstermacher.
 “We know that cost remains the most significant barrier that prevents more Americans from reaping the benefits of these opportunities.
 If we are to succeed in reaching a more diverse range of students, we must continue to showcase the return these investments yield for students, employers, and communities as a whole.”

 The challenge is simply opening more affordable and academically cohesive avenues for all students to participate.
 Whether through working or studying abroad, we learn that the world and opportunities to engage with it are endless.
-The opportunity to go overseas, therefore, should be as equally open, accommodating, and inclusive.
+The opportunity to go overseas, therefore, should be equally open, accommodating, and inclusive.